top of page

 They are "polygamodioecious" trees.
 This means that each honeylocust tree has either male or female flowers, but each tree also produces some "perfect" flowers that have both male and female parts.

 "Podless" honeylocust trees selected and marketed by nurseries are male trees that tend to produce few perfect flowers.
+Our Sunburst hybrids are both thornless and podless.
 See page on red maples for more on tree reproduction organs.

 Sunburst honey locust in northeast triangle